Fun For Beginner

 12:00 PM - Arrive at ending point.

-- Change to dry clothing and enjoy a bbq lunch
+- Change to dry clothing and enjoy a Local Lunch (BBQ is not available at the moment)

 1:00 PM - Depart to Mari Mari Cultural Village